MarkEdmondson1234/googleAuthR/cran-comments.md

 ## R CMD check results

-This is the first attempt for 1.0.0.
+This is the second attempt for 1.0.0.

+I have removed the test mock files that increased the size of the package to be over 5MB

 There were no ERRORs or WARNINGs or NOTEs